- Version 1.0: Initial release

-Below the chart, there are 4 black widgets that show the top platform (e.g Android or iOS), top resolution, top carrier as retrieved from device and top users.
-If you move your mouse over the line graphics here, you’ll see that data will change and show you 2nd and 3rd larges data source (if exists).
+Below the chart, there are 4 widgets that show the top platform (e.g., Android or iOS), top resolution, top carrier as retrieved from device and top users.

-When analytics data of a web page is viewed, this page also modifies itself so it shows
+When analytics data of a web page is viewed, this page also modifies itself, so it shows the

 Top Carrier.
-For more details, see screenshot below.
+For more details, see the screenshot below.

-Under black widgets, there’s a colorful world map showing which countries use your application more.
-The greener a country, the more your application is used in corresponding geographic area.
-On the left to the world map, you’ll see a list of countries (top 7) where your application is used most.
-Each number next to a country name shows the total number of session.
+There is a colored world map under the widgets showing which countries use your application more.
+The darker the shade of blue in a geographic area, the more your application is used there.
+You can select the tab above the map to visualize the data based on sessions, visitors, or new visitors.
+On the right of the world map, you will see a list of countries (i.e., the top 7) where your application is used the most.
+In the example below, the number next to each country shows the total number of sessions.

-Countly's dashboard provides a quick analysis and gives a glimpse of how your application is performing.
-It’s mostly useful for marketing people with an intent to understand what’s going on immediately.
+Countly's main dashboard provides a quick analysis and gives a glimpse of how your application is performing in real time.

-Navigation pane on the left gives more detailed information about users, sessions, countries, carriers and more.
+The navigation pane on the left gives more detailed information about users, sessions, countries, carriers, and more.

-Before going forward with each menu item on analytics menu, here is a short intro video showing analytics menu items:
+Before going forward with each menu item on the analytics menu, here is a short intro video showing the analytics menu items:

-Below we’ll have a look at each menu item.
+Below we will have a look at each menu item.

 Users (mobile + web)

-Users tab is one of the most important part of the analytics.
-Here you’ll see an overview of total, new and returning users based on day.
-This is the menu you’ll need to keep track of most.
+The users tab is one of the most important parts of analytics.
+Here you will see an overview of the total new and returning users based on that day.
+This is the menu you will need to keep track of most.
 This tab will give you the answer to the question "How many users do I have?"

 Sessions (mobile + web)

-If the user opens an application, it counts as a session until he closes it.
-This menu shows an overview of sessions, together with total sessions, unique sessions and new sessions, broken into time.
-This menu will give you the answer to the question "How many times your application is opened?"
+If a user opens an application, it is counted as a session until the application is closed.
+This menu shows an overview of sessions, together with total sessions, unique sessions, and new sessions, broken into time buckets.
+This menu will give you the answer to the question "How many times is my application opened?".

 Countries (mobile + web)

-This menu gives an overview of which countries your applications are used most.
-Table below the world map total users, total sessions and new users.
-This menu will give you the answer to the question "Where do my users connect from?"
+This menu gives an overview of which countries use your applications the most.
+The table is located below the world map of total users, total sessions, and new users.
+This menu will give you the answer to the question "Where are my users connecting from?".

 Devices (mobile only)

-In this menu, you’ll see 3 main blocks of device information.
-On the top, there’s a list of devices, and at the bottom, these devices are shown in a table.
-In the middle, there are 3 blocks of information, showing top platform, top operating system version and top resolution, respectively.
-Try hovering on each color line and you’ll see other top information.
+In this menu, you will see 3 main blocks of device information.
+There is a list of devices on the top, and these devices are shown in a table at the bottom.
+In the middle there are 3 blocks of information showing the top platform, top operating system version, and top resolution, respectively.
+Try hovering on each color line and you will see other relevant information.

 Resolutions (mobile + web)

-This menu shows two pie charts - total users and new users in terms of device resolution (width x height).
-This screen is important as it gives insights about which resolutions are used most so you can focus on these screen types.
+This menu shows two pie charts: total users and new users in terms of device resolution (width x height).
+This screen is important as it gives insights regarding which resolutions are used most, so you may focus on these screen types.